 - 5.1 Any rescheduling opportunities will be considered in line with procedures approved under the Council's Treasury Management Practice Statements and will include a full cost/benefit analysis of any proposed variations.
-Any positions taken via rescheduling will be in accordance with the strategy position outlined in Section 4 above and will also take into account the prudential and treasury limits. - 5.2 The reasons for any proposed rescheduling will include: - the generation of cash savings at minimum risk; - help to fulfil the treasury strategy; and - in order to amend the maturity profile and/or the balance of volatility in the Council's borrowing portfolio. - 5.3 The Strategic Director, Corporate Resources in line with delegated powers outlined in the approved Treasury Management Practice Statement, will approve all rescheduling. - 5.4 As short-term borrowing rates are expected to be cheaper than longer term rates, there may be opportunities to generate savings by switching from long term debt to short term debt.
-Opportunities identified will take into consideration the likely cost of refinancing these short-term loans, once they mature, compared to the current rates of longer term debt in the existing debt portfolio. - 5.5 Consideration will also be given to the potential for making savings by running down investment balances by repaying debt prematurely as short-term rates on investments are likely to be lower than rates paid on currently held debt.
+Any positions taken via rescheduling will be in accordance with the strategy position outlined in Section 4 above and will also take into account the prudential and treasury limits. - 5.2 The reasons for any proposed rescheduling will include: - the generation of cash savings at minimum risk; - help to fulfil the treasury strategy; and - in order to amend the maturity profile and/or the balance of volatility in the Council's borrowing portfolio. - 5.3 The Strategic Director, Resources and Digital, in line with delegated powers outlined in the approved Treasury Management Practice Statement, will approve all rescheduling. - 5.4 The Council has examined the potential for undertaking early repayment of external PWLB or LOBO debt in order to reduce the difference between its gross and net debt positions.
+The significant difference between early redemption rates and interest rates payable on new debt means that large premiums are likely to be incurred by such action.
+This situation will be monitored in case the differential is narrowed by changes in current borrowing rates. - 5.5 Consideration will also be given to the potential for making savings by running down investment balances by repaying debt prematurely as short-term rates on investments are likely to be lower than rates paid on currently held debt.
 However, this will need careful consideration in the light of premiums that may be incurred by such a course of action and other financial considerations.